Causal Representation Learning from Network Data: Experimental Setup

 For \textsc{norman}, we randomly select 96 and 64 cells from each single intervention dataset ($\mathcal{D}_1,\cdots,\mathcal{D}_{105}$) containing more than 800 cells for the test and validation sets, respectively.
 All double intervention datasets are exclusively reserved for the test set.
 For \textsc{replogle-large} and \textsc{replogle-small}, we randomly split $10\%$ and $20\%$ for the validation and test sets.
 The remaining $70\%$ are used for training; only \textsc{replogle-large} includes the 1,644 perturbation targets with fewer than 200 samples in the train set.

-For \textbf{baselines}, we evaluate against CMVAE, the state-of-the-art causal discrepancy VAE architecture~\cite{zhang2023identifiability}; CMVAE-multihot, a modification of CMVAE in which a multi-hot encoding of biological pathway information (where 1 indicates that any of the genes in a pathway is expressed in the cell, 0 otherwise) is used as additional input features; and VGAE, an ablation of \name with a standard MLP decoder (instead of a causal decoder).
+For \textbf{baselines}, we evaluate against CMVAE, the state-of-the-art causal discrepancy VAE architecture~\cite{zhang2023identifiability}; CMVAE-multihot, a modification of CMVAE in which a multi-hot encoding of biological pathway information (where 1 indicates that any of the genes in a pathway is expressed in the cell, 0 otherwise) is used as additional input features; SENA~\cite{de2025interpretable}; and VGAE, an ablation of \name{} with a standard MLP decoder (instead of a causal decoder).
 In other words, CMVAE does not incorporate structured biological knowledge, unlike CMVAE-multihot (via multihot encoding) and VGAE (via GNN encoder).
-Due to computational and memory constraints, we do not evaluate CMVAE-multihot on the \textsc{replogle-large} dataset.
+Due to computational and memory constraints, we exclude CMVAE-multihot from the evaluation on the \textsc{replogle-large} dataset and evaluate SENA only on the \textsc{norman} dataset.

-We conduct \textbf{ablation} studies that vary the architecture (i.e.,~GCN~\cite{bhatti2023deep}, GAT~\cite{velivckovic2017graph}, GraphSAGE~\cite{hamilton2017inductive}) and the number of layers $l \in \{1, 3\}$ of the GNN.
-We also ablate the level of structured context, considering only gene-gene, pathway-gene, and/or pathway-pathway edges.
+\jifan{We conduct \textbf{ablation} studies along three dimensions.
+We vary the GNN architecture (i.e.,~GCN~\cite{bhatti2023deep}, GAT~\cite{velivckovic2017graph}, GraphSAGE~\cite{hamilton2017inductive}) and the number of GNN layers $l \in {1,3}$ \michelle{(Table~\ref{tab:gnn_architecture})}.
+We vary the level of structured biological context by using different subsets of gene-gene, pathway-gene, and pathway-pathway edges \michelle{(Table~\ref{tab:level_of_structure})}.
+To assess whether the observed gains come from meaningful biological topology, we introduce a corrupted-graph ablation in which 50\% of the biological edges are replaced with random edges \michelle{(Table~\ref{tab:random_edge_ablation})}.} \michelle{We assess the contributions of the observation-side priors using embeddings from a single-cell foundation model.
+We also evaluate alternative intervention encoders for capturing intervention-side priors: Tri-value initializes the features of the target gene, candidate target gene, and non-target gene nodes as 1, 0, or -1, respectively, before encoding the graph; Tri-value + 1-hop additionally restricts the graph to the perturbed genes and their one-hop neighborhoods; DropEdge drops edges of the perturbed genes (Table~\ref{tab:ablation_prior}).}

 We use standard \textbf{metrics} to compare the ground truth and generated perturbation effects after single or double intervention: Maximum Mean Discrepancy (MMD), $R^2$, and Root Mean Squared Error~(RMSE).
-Following prior work~\cite{zhang2023identifiability}, we compute these metrics on the differentially expressed genes (DEGs), which exhibit significant changes in expression under interventions.
+Following prior work~\cite{zhang2023identifiability}, we compute these metrics on the differentially expressed genes (DEGs), which exhibit significant changes in expression under interventions. \jifan{This DEG-focused evaluation avoids diluting the perturbation signal with weakly or non-responsive genes, and better reflects the recovery of biologically meaningful responses.
+This choice is also consistent with recent discussions that standard correlation-based and distributional metrics in single-cell perturbation prediction can be sensitive to scale, sparsity, and dimensionality, making DEG-level evaluation a more targeted and interpretable criterion~\cite{heidari2026evaluating}.}